 Prior to 2018, the trend was mixed.
 Between 2006 and 2016, the share of people reporting active engagement in environmental protection and conservation varied between 6 % and 9 %.
 The share of people who reported being involved ranged from 35 % to 48 %.
 This figure rose to 51 % in 2018; this fraction was not recorded in 2020.

 A high level of environmental awareness is not only essential for a sustainable way of living.
 It is also an important driver for robust environmental policy which can adequately protect natural resources.
 Thus, voluntary involvement and participation should be further supported by environmental policy.
 In addition, it is necessary to demonstrate different ways how to strengthen voluntary work for an ecologically as well as socially sustainable transition in other areas of civil society engagement.

 The environmental awareness study has been conducted every two years since 1996.
 The purpose of this representative survey is to chart the environmental attitudes and behaviour of the German population.
-In 2014 the survey was conducted online for the first time and young people in the 14 to 17 age bracket were included.
+In 2014 the survey was conducted online for the first time and since, young people in the 14 to 17 age bracket are included.
 More information on the survey methodology can be found in the publication ‘Umweltbewusstsein in Deutschland 2018’ (UBA, BMU 2019, in German only).

 More detailed information: 'Umweltbewusstsein und Umweltverhalten' (in German only).